retrofuturejosh/building-react-modular-audio-player/README.md

 The rearrange prop accepts an array of objects, representing tiers.
 The tier object follows the pattern

 ```
+//Example tier that renders only the play icon and the volume icon/range input
 {
   //names the div containing the subcomponents
   className: "First Tier",